Cecilia Salvai: Club career

 Salvai started her professional career with Canavese in 2008, and after a single season she moved to Torino, where she developed into a regular for the Turinese club.
 The team's website described her as "without doubt, the player with most appeal in Torino's roster."
 She plays primarily as a left-back, but she can move to become a centre-back when needed.

 Before the start of the 2012–13 season, she moved to Swiss club Rapid Lugano, and left at the end of the season to return to Italy, as she signed with Veronese club Bardolino Verona.

 On 11 July 2016, ahead of the 2016–17 season, she joined ACF Brescia Femminile.
 She joined Juventus starting in the 2017–18 season.

-In August 2021, the Juventus Twitter account posted an image of Salvai using her fingers to pull back her eyes while wearing a training cone on her head, proving her racism towards Asians.
+In August 2021, the Juventus Twitter account posted an image of Salvai using her fingers to pull back her eyes while wearing a training cone on her head, prompting accusations of racism against Asian people.
 The tweet was soon deleted, and the club apologized.